markvincze/lerna-typescript-demo/README.md

 Sample repo illustrating an issue with TypeScript in a lerna-based monorepo.

+## UPDATE

+I found two workarounds for the issue:

+ - Instead of doing `lerna bootstrap`, if we do `lerna bootstrap --hoist`, it works.
+This is due to `--hoist` making `lerna` unify the common `rxjs` dependency, and puts it in the `node_modules` in the root, so there is no duplication any more.
+ - Add `rxjs` as a dependency in the root `package.json`, and move it to the `peerDependencies` in the actual packages.
+(This results in the same ultimate setup as what `lerna bootstrap --hoist` produces.)
+I pushed this fix to the [`peer-dep`](https://github.com/markvincze/lerna-typescript-demo/tree/peer-dep) branch.

 ## Usage

 Clone the repo, and install the dependencies.